dgaydukov/cert-spring5/files/spring5.md

 ###### Spring Data
-Jpa `EntityManagerFactory` resembles `SessionFactory`.
+`SessionFactory` extends `EntityManagerFactory`.
 You can call `entityManagerFactory.createEntityManager()` to get current `EntityManager` on which you can run queries like `update/remove/save`
-You can also autowire it like that.
+You can also inject it like that.
 Types should match exactly.
 ```java
 @PersistenceUnit
 EntityManagerFactory factory;